-Anyone opting out of studying for credit will still benefit from attending the course but should be mindful that the course content will be nuanced towards assessment and that they won't recieve a student ID card.
+Anyone opting out of studying for credit will still benefit from attending the course but should be mindful that the course content will be nuanced towards assessment and that they won't receive a student ID card.
 There will be no reduction in fees available for those opting out of study for credit.

 Minimum class size

 All of our classes require minimum numbers to run.
 If a course is cancelled due to insufficient numbers, you will be notified one week before the course start date and given a full refund.